 A variation of this design is shown below, with a closed cooling tower serving as the primary cooling circuit.

-Most closed systems are equipped with a small side-stream pot feeder having inlet and outlet isolation valves for batch chemical feed.
-An enhancement is a combination of feeder and side-stream filter to remove those metal corrosion products that inevitably form during operation.
-A filter can be particularly valuable for some applications.
-An example is the automated elders at automobile assembly plants, which have small-bore, serpentine cooling lines in the welder heads.
-Particulate accumulation (and fouling or scaling) can be very problematic.
+Most closed systems feature a side-stream pot feeder of limited capacity, equipped with inlet and outlet isolation valves to facilitate batch chemical dosing.
+Some systems are enhanced with a combination of a feeder and side-stream filter to remove metal corrosion products that inevitably form during operation.
+A filter can be particularly valuable for some applications, such as the automated elders at automobile assembly plants, which have small-bore, serpentine cooling lines in the welder heads.
+Particulate accumulation (and fouling or scaling) can be problematic with this application.

-As will be covered in greater detail in Chapter 7, some closed water loops require high-purity makeup water, i.e., condensate.
+Some closed water loops require high-purity makeup water, or condensate.
 An example is a steel mill continuous casting cooler where the heat transfer rate is extremely large (106 Btu/ft2/hr).
 Corrosion or fouling that restricts heat transfer can be extremely detrimental and dangerous if “breakout” of molten steel occurs during the casting process.

-A technique utilized at some municipal central heating and cooling facilities is thermal energy storage (TES).
+Thermal Energy Storage (TES) is a technique utilized at some municipal central heating and cooling facilities.

-The chilled media may be water, ice, or even frozen brine, with storage capacities perhaps in the millions of gallons.
+The chilled media can be water, ice, or frozen brine, with storage capacities reaching millions of gallons.
 The water is chilled at night during off-peak electrical demand when power costs are lower.

-Hot water closed loops are widely employed for building heat.
-A number of configurations are possible, many with water return to the heater, which improves efficiency.
-Often at large industrial facilities hot water is utilized for energy transfer between industrial processes.
-For example, in ethylene cracking units a closed heat exchanger quenches the cracked ethylene gas, and then transfers the heat to incoming hydrocarbon feed stock.
-This particular thermal loop is termed a “Hot Water Belt.”
+Hot water closed loops are commonly used to heat buildings.
+Many configurations return water to the heater, increasing efficiency.
+Hot water is often utilized for energy transfer between industrial processes at large industrial facilities.
+For example, in ethylene cracking units, a closed heat exchanger quenches the cracked ethylene gas, then transfers the heat to incoming hydrocarbon feed stock.
+This thermal loop is termed a “Hot Water Belt.”
 The cooled water from the hydrocarbon heat exchanger returns to the ethylene cracker.

-Heat transfer is often described as the conveyance of energy and entropy from one point to another.
+Heat transfer can be defined as the conveyance of energy and entropy from one point to another.
 When designing a heat transfer system, engineering and construction costs must be balanced against operating and maintenance costs.
 Sometimes expensive alloys or generous equipment size are worth the extra cost to prolong unit life and boost efficiency.
-In other cases, simple materials and design may be perfectly satisfactory.
+In other cases, basic materials and design are sufficient.

 Perhaps the most common heat exchanger design is the shell-and-tube configuration.
-Shown below is a U-bend, two-pass exchanger.
+A U-bend, two-pass exchanger is shown below.

 Such exchangers are common for liquid-to-liquid heat transfer when only one or neither of the fluids is water.
 This handbook, with its focus on water treatment, considers exchangers with water as the primary coolant, and where the water flow is through the tubes with the process fluid on the external tube surfaces.
 The design in Figure 6.37 is co-current with the coolant and process fluid flowing in the same direction.
 Note the baffle plates in the exchanger to enhance flow mixing and heat transfer.
 Two-pass heat exchangers are popular because they can provide greater cooling in a smaller amount of space than single-pass coolers.